 Today, we’re going to talk about one of my favorite herbs and how you can grow your own perennial herb comfrey plant and the many comfrey uses it has in your garden.

 Let’s get started!

 You Might Also Like: Growing Thyme: Everything You Need to Know

 What is Comfrey

-Comfrey is excellent at attracting pollinators like bees.
+Comfrey is excellent at attracting pollinators like honey bees.
 It can also attract predatory insects, which can help keep pest numbers down and maintain the natural balance in an organic garden.